bemasher/rtlamr/README.md

    * Linux: [source and build instructions](http://sdr.osmocom.org/trac/wiki/rtl-sdr)

 ### Building
 This project requires two other packages I've written for SDR related things in Go.
 The package [`github.com/bemasher/rtltcp`](http://godoc.org/github.com/bemasher/rtltcp) provides a means of controlling and sampling from rtl-sdr dongles.
-Installing this package should be as simple as:

-	go get github.com/bemasher/rtltcp
+This package will be automatically downloaded and installed when getting rtlamr.

 The second package needed is [`github.com/bemasher/fftw`](http://godoc.org/github.com/bemasher/fftw), which may require more effort to build.
 Assuming for linux you already have the necessary library, no extra work should need to be done.
 For windows a library file will need to be generated from the dll and def files for gcc.
-The FFTW defs and dlls can be found here: (http://www.fftw.org/install/windows.html)
+The FFTW defs and dlls can be found here: http://www.fftw.org/install/windows.html

 #### On Windows